Instructions for authors

 Bulletin of the Geological Society of Finland (BGSF) publishes research articles and short communications in all branches of geosciences.
 Contributions from outside Finland are welcome, provided that they contain material relevant to Finnish geology or are of general interest.

+All manuscripts submitted to BGSF are subject to peer review by at least two referees and at least one of the editors.
 Submission and article processing are free of charge to the authors.
-Authors assign copyright to the Geological Society of Finland effective when the article is accepted for publication in this journal.
+Authors assign copyright to the Geological Society of Finland effective when the article is accepted for publication in the journal.

 BGSF has adopted the peer-review practices as recommended by the Federation of Finnish Learned Societies.

-Language
+Language and terminology

 Abstract and keywords